BotYue/ELE-292-Lab-SU/Lab 6 Thermal System/Lab 6 Main Task 1.md

 Connect USB to Arduino without any jump wires.

-Run this code first to reset the commonly used PWN pins.
+Run this code first to reset the commonly used PWM pins.

 After completion, unplug the USB.